 Install Browser Extension to Save an Image from a Website That's Protected

-When searching for how to save images from website which are protected, you’ll find many free browser extensions that work for the job.
+When searching for how to save images from website which are protected, you'll find many free browser extensions that work for the job.
 The "Enable Right Click" extension for Google Chrome is the top pick to help you bypass website image-saving restrictions and save images from essential study materials or articles.
-Here’s how to save a picture when right click is disabled with the “Enable Right Click" extension.
+Here's how to save protected images with the "Enable Right Click" extension.

 Note that you may find it fails to work, if this happens, try to reload the page you want to save the image from, disable, and enable the "Enable Right Click" extension for Google Chrome.